-The Turnbull Government will invest $640 million to support Australia’s world-leading health and medical researchers as they continue their work in the laboratory, clinic and the community to find the next major medical breakthrough.
+The Australian Government will invest $640 million to support Australia’s world-leading health and medical researchers as they continue their work in the laboratory, clinic and the community to find the next major medical breakthrough.

 I am delighted to announce the funding today at the Australian National University (ANU) where researcher Professor Emily Banks will lead a project to examine the health and wellbeing issues facing long-term cancer survivors.